antifuchs/clucumber/README.md

 This is a (somewhat complete) implementation of the [cucumber wire protocol](http://wiki.github.com/aslakhellesoy/cucumber/wire-protocol) in (as portable as possible) Common Lisp.
-This means you can write [cucumber](http://cukes.info/) feature definitions, and write lisp code to execute your scenarios.
+This means you can write [cucumber](http://cukes.info/) features, and write lisp code to execute your steps.

 Getting started
 ---------------